dominikbucher/taxi-stream/README.md

-# Taxistream Generator
+# New York City Taxistream Provider

-This program uses taxi data from New York to create (half-simulated) data streams.
+This program uses taxi data from New York to create (half-simulated) data streams of taxis moving throughout New York.
 The taxi data is available from http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml.
 The idea is to evaluate methods that are required for stream processing mobility data with the intent of providing people with transport.
 For example, taxis (or also autonomous cars, buses, etc.) constantly send location updates and if they are free or not.
 This data has to be cleaned, processed, and probably / partially stored in order to make it queryable for people looking for transport.

+## Program Structure

+The program in this repository consists of three parts:
+* Generation of taxi data (which is later used for streaming) based on the above dataset.
+* Streaming of generated taxi data.
+* A template for a stream consumer written in Java.
+This is later going to be removed from this repository.

+## Setup

+Both the taxi data generator as well as the streaming component are written in Go.
+After installing and setting up Go as described on https://golang.org, install `dep` (https://github.com/golang/dep) to pull in all the dependencies.
+Using `dep ensure` (I guess...), you can install all required dependencies.

+Secondly, you need a PostGIS (https://postgis.net) database installed on your system (this of course reuqires Postgres as well).

+In the `config.json` file, you can specify all important parameters, such as the database users, database name, number of taxis to be simulated, etc. Importantly, the `mode` parameter (either `process` or `stream`) determines if the application builds a simulated dataset, or serves this as a data stream on port 8080.

+Using `go build main.go` you can finally compile and run the program.
+Note that for building the dataset, you need to be in the ETH network, as access to the OSRM instance running on ikgoeco.ethz.ch is restricted to the ETH network.

-## Data
+## Base Data and Taxi Route Generation

 The taxi data is available as CSV files, containing for example: